 Interfaith-RISE (Refugee and Immigrant Services and Empowerment)

-Interfaith-RISE (Refugee and Immigrant Services & Empowerment) is a multi-faith, multi-congregational, multi-racial organization committed to welcoming the stranger in central New Jersey.
+Interfaith-RISE (Refugee and Immigrant Services & Empowerment) is a diverse, multi-faith organization in central New Jersey that welcomes and supports refugees and immigrants.

 Jersey Cares Coat Drive